keithalewis/math/btf.md

 as a function of hedging instrument prices then the _delta_ hedge is the mathematical derivative of option value with respect to underlying prices.
 This gives an approximate hedge over a short period of time.
-Traders only care about delta hedges.
-Their P\&L is the difference between the model value and the actual value produced by their hedge.
-Risk managers use higher order derivatives to empirically verify Taylor's formula every trading day at market close.

 ## Simple Unified Model